HazyResearch/deepdive/doc/index.md

 used in other domains with even more collaborators.
 Stay tuned, and [get in touch with us](mailto:contact.hazy@gmail.com) to talk about interesting projects.

+### Who should use DeepDive?

+Users should be familiar with SQL and Python to build applications on DeepDive or to integrate DeepDive with other tools.
+A developer who would like to modify and improve DeepDive must have some basic background knowledge listed in the documentation below.

 ### Who develops DeepDive?